bruin-data/bruin/docs/ingestion/facebook-ads.md

 Facebook Ads is the advertising platform that helps users to create targeted ads on Facebook, Instagram and Messenger. ingestr supports Facebook-Ads as a source for [ingestr assets](https://bruin-data.github.io/bruin/assets/ingestr.html), allowing you to ingest data from Facebook-Ads into your data warehouse.

-In order to have set up Facebook-Ads connection, you need to add a configuration item to `connections` in the `.bruin.yml` file complying with the following schema.
-For more information on how to get these credentials, read [here](https://bruin-data.github.io/ingestr/supported-sources/facebook-ads.html)
+In order to have set up Facebook-Ads connection, you need to add a configuration item in the `.bruin.yml` and `asset` file.
+You will also need `access token` and `accound id`.
+For more information on how to get these credentials, read [here](https://dlthub.com/docs/dlt-ecosystem/verified-sources/facebook_ads#setup-guide)

 Follow the steps below to correctly set up Facebook Ads as a data source and run ingestion.

 **Step 1: Add a Connection to .bruin.yml**

-To connect to Facebook Ads, you need to add a configuration item to the connections section of the [.bruin.yml file](https://bruin-data.github.io/bruin/connections/overview.html).
+To connect to Facebook Ads, you need to add a configuration item to the connections section of the `.bruin.yml file`.
 This configuration must comply with the following schema:

 ```yaml
 connections: